divya-mohan0209/Google-Season-of-Docs-2020/README.md

 ### Phase updates

-#### Community bonding (August 17, 2020 - September 13, 2020)
+#### :handshake: Community bonding (August 17, 2020 - September 13, 2020)

 During the Community bonding phase, cadence, agility, & sectioning of the project were the major points of discussion.

-- **Cadence**: Weekly meetings to be held every Monday at 1.30 PM IST/10.00 AM CEST.
+- :thought_balloon: :speech_balloon: **Cadence**: Weekly meetings to be held every Monday at 1.30 PM IST/10.00 AM CEST.

-- **Sectioning**: The project was divided into phases & sub-phases in order to aid with the agility.
+- :hammer:**Sectioning**: The project was divided into phases & sub-phases in order to aid with the agility.

 The major phases & sub-phases, per discussion, are as listed below: